-Breakwater construction will be initiated from the shoreline stockpile area where licensed quarried will deliver the required boulders washed and sorted.
-The methodology is depicted in Figure 3-8 and Figure 3-9 and is detailed in subsequent sections.
+The construction methodology is depicted in Figure 5-9 and Figure 5-10 and is detailed in subsequent sections.

 Campsite Preparation and River De-silting

 Driving Sheet Pile to Define Area

 Seventy-five (75) metres of sheet pile will be required along the stockpile area in order to facilitate the barge and creation of the stockpile area.
 Piling will be done for 1 to 2 weeks.
 This will be done after some filling has occurred to create a platform for the crane with the pile driver.
 The stockpile area will be surrounded by turbidity barriers during construction.